alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 This is the second part of our journey to understand quantum entropy.
-In the [first part](/2021/understanding-entropy) we saw that the physical concept of entropy is basically another name for "information required to describe a system".
+In the [first part](/2021/understanding-entropy) we saw that the physical concept of entropy is basically another name for "information required to describe a system", and that both always grow as time passes.
 This basic result will be useful in what follows.

 ## Living Inside a Computer